SvrAdityaReddy/RTOS/README.md

 ## Assignment 4

 This assignment is about getting familiar with various IPC (Inter Process Communication) mechanisms.
-In this assignment, we had used POSIX standard api calls intstead of System V api calls.
+In this assignment, we had used POSIX standard api calls intstead of System V api calls for message queues and shared memory IPC mechanisms.

 IPC mechanism | Directory of code and related files
 ----------|--------